Why Your Sterling, VA Home’s AC May Be Losing Efficiency: A Technician’s Assessment

 Keeping up with filter changes as part of a scheduled AC maintenance visit ensures that filter condition is evaluated alongside the rest of the system, so nothing gets missed between homeowner check-ins.

-Refrigerant leaks are a more serious efficiency issue, and one that requires professional diagnosis and repair.
+The clearest signs of a refrigerant leak are ice buildup on the coils, a faint hissing sound near the unit, and a system that runs constantly without reaching the set temperature.
 When refrigerant levels drop, the system loses its capacity to absorb heat effectively.
 The result is a unit that runs longer and works harder without ever fully satisfying the thermostat, which both wastes energy and puts unnecessary stress on the compressor and other components.

 Addressing a refrigerant issue the right way means locating and repairing the source of the leak, not simply adding refrigerant as a temporary measure.
-Fast, thorough AC repair service gets to the root of the problem and restores proper system performance rather than masking the underlying issue.
+Fast, thorough AC repair gets to the root of the problem and restores proper system performance rather than masking the underlying issue.

-Individual component failures can have an outsized effect on overall system efficiency.
 A worn fan motor, a failing capacitor, a malfunctioning thermostat, or a dirty evaporator coil can each push the system into working harder than it needs to, driving up energy use and increasing the risk of a more significant breakdown.

 Working in homes across Sterling and into the surrounding communities along Route 7 and Algonkian Parkway, we find that component issues rarely announce themselves dramatically.
 More often, they show up as gradual changes in performance, slightly longer run times, rooms that take longer to cool, or a system that seems to be working but not quite delivering the way it used to.
 Catching those signs early and acting on them is what separates a manageable repair from an avoidable system failure.